La Maison du Rocher Description

-The vast sitting room is one of those rooms that feel right, perhaps because of the log fire, the bottomless hand-made British sofas (with duck-down cushions, so guests can spend hours wallowing in them, and chalet staff can spend hours plumping them back up again!) or just the stone walls and wood ceiling.
+The vast sitting room is one of those rooms that feel right, perhaps because of the log fire, the bottomless hand-made British sofas (with duck-down cushions, so guests can spend hours wallowing in them, and chalet staff can spend hours plumping them back up again!) or just the traditional stone walls and wood ceiling.
 And there is a separate dining room, where food is served which we defy any restaurant in Val d’Isère to match.

 On the ground floor is a sauna.
 If you really want to do the thing properly, you can make the short sprint through the front door, roll in the snow in the garden, beat yourself with larch branches (beware – they’re spiky!) and sprint back into the sauna.
 But most guests seem just to chastise their bodies with a glass or two of bubbly.